adivyoseph/amd_nri_plugin/README.md

 **MinPower:** Pack Containers onto the minimum number of CCX.
 Fill CCX up to 60% before utilizing more CCX's.
 As Containers are removed and CPU resources freed, rebalance packed CCX's to only use the minimum required.
 Linux power governor can be applied to un-used CCX, thus saving power while not reducing Container SLA.

 **topology discovery** From within a POD/Container the runtime alters some sysFs information.
 The key alteration in this context is cgroups.
 There is just one cgroup, the CPU controler cpuset is that assigned to the Container (there are no ther CPUs).
-This does not change the advertised sysFs topology view, so on cloud instance cannot be relied upon.
-Plan is to add a NetLink interface to allow applications to discover the CCX mapping for this cpuset.
-Applications could then make informed decisions on CPU affinty mapping to avoid unecessary Linux (OS) process migrations and to co-locate processes that need to share data objects or state objects.
+This does not change the advertised sysFs topology view, so cloud instances cannot be relied upon for topology detail.
+Plan is to add a NetLink interface to allow applications to discover the CCX mapping for this cpuset (its cpuset).
+Applications could then make informed decisions on CPU affinty mapping to avoid unecessary Linux (OS) process migrations and to co-locate processes that need to share data objects or state objects when CCX stradling is needed.

 # Topology learning Options